gitvern/.github/profile/README.md

 ## DAO Governance based on GitHub

-We are building DAO Governance integrated with the normal GitHub workflow.
+We are building DAO Governance integrated with the normal GitHub workflow, using [Snapshot.org](https://snapshot.org) as voting dashboard.
 This means implementing DAO Governance for early stage projects in minutes, not weeks! 👍

 Check the [Demo Video](https://youtu.be/rYhTbFJisD0) to see the Proof of Concept in action...

 ### Gitvern your DAO:

 - Built with :heart: &nbsp;by Developers for Developers
-- Host your DAO voting dashboard on GitHub pages on your organization, or on decentralized storage like IPFS
+- Host your DAO voting dashboard on [Snapshot.org](https://snapshot.org) and receive voting approvals right on your GitHub issue Projects board
 - Run a Github App on any project leader's or organization's servers (GitHub and Dev Treasury keys are held here, so keep secure)
-- Allow your token holders to approve and that way prioritize your GitHub issues by just making a MetaMask signature
 - Use the same GitHub workflow that you are already familiar to assign issues to developers and attribute weights
 - Dev Treasury smart-contract (on any EVM network) will hold the treasury budget funds and lock a slice for the issue assignee when work starts based on issue weight
 - When an issue is closed successfully, the respective funds are unlocked and sent to the assignee wallet address in his profile